j99tech/j99tech.github.io/_posts/2026-06-24-baltics-2026-tallinn.md

 ![Bedroom view](https://i.ibb.co/RpK5NZbh/IMG-5271.jpg)

-We had a top-floor flat in the old town https://www.booking.com/hotel/ee/cosy-apartment-in-old-town.en-gb.html.
+We had a [top-floor flat in the old town](https://www.booking.com/hotel/ee/cosy-apartment-in-old-town.en-gb.html).
 It's fair to call it compact - the lounge and kitchen are a single room, and the bathroom had a quirky layout to fit a bath and toilet in.
 However, the bedrooms were still fine, and the place was thoughtfully equipped.
 At only £60ish per night, it's hard to question the value given the location.
 It's supposed to be for up to 6 people, but I think 4 would probably be tripping over each other.
 No reason not to recommend.
 The photo is the view from the bedroom window.

 ## Food